-The Otisco Lake outlet is located approximately 21⁄2 miles south of U.S. Route 20, the major east-west roadway through southern Onondaga County.
-New York State Route 174 runs north-south from U.S. Route 20 and along the west shore of Otisco Lake for about 1.5 miles before turn- Public access at Otisco Lake County ing to a predominant east-west orientation.
-The only other road adjacent to the lake's west shore is West Valley Road which runs north -south between the lake's southern extreme and the causeway.
+The Otisco Lake outlet is located approximately 21⁄2 miles south of U.S. Route 20, the major eastwest roadway through southern Onondaga County.
+New York State Route 174 runs north-south from U.S. Route 20 and along the west shore of Otisco Lake for about 1.5 miles before turning to a predominant east-west orientation.
+The only other road adjacent to the lake's west shore is West Valley Road which runs north-south between the lake's southern extreme and the Causeway.
 Otisco Valley Road runs adjacent or in close proximity to the lake's east side.